deepomicslab/crux/docs/advanced-layout.md

 }
 </div>

+If `width` or `height` is designated explicitly for a `Container`, it will always use this fixed value instead.
+You can try it by adding a fixed `width` or `height` value in the above demo.

 ## Rows

-`Rows` is another special component which will adjust its children so that they are stacked in different rows without overlapping. `Rows` can contain components (not primitive elements) as direct children.
+`Rows` is another special component which will adjust its children so that they are stacked in different rows without overlapping.
+`Rows` can contain only components (not primitive elements) as direct children.

 `Rows` can be used together with `Container`s.